sugarlabs/GSoC/README.md

 * you don't just fix issues, but you also get involved in other people's work.

 <i>(abstracted by @quozl from a work-in-progress document shared among mentors of several organisations, titled "Tips for finding the right GSoC student for your org".)</i>

+## Common Mistakes to Avoid

+- Asking mentors to review a proposal privately
+- Writing a proposal without prior contributions
+- Using GSoC as justification for design choices
+- Not reading existing documentation or past ideas
+- Treating mentors as evaluators instead of collaborators

+## Proposal Guidelines (Sugar Labs)

+### Must
+- Be your own original work
+- Demonstrate fluency in the required programming language
+- Be submitted as Markdown or PDF
+- Be discussed publicly on sugar-devel@

+### Should
+- Assess mentor competency
+- Include technical reasoning and alternatives
+- Respond to feedback publicly

+### Must Not
+- Be a Google Docs link
+- Be sent privately to mentors
+- Be copied from other proposals

 ## Cheating